pucelle/vscode-css-navigation/README.md

 | `enableFindAllReferences`         | Whether to enable finding references service, default value is `true`.
 | `enableHover`                     | Whether to enable id and class name hover service, default value is `true`.
 | `enableCSSVariableColor`          | Whether to enable css variable color preview, if enabled, will show a color preview box besides color type css variables. default value is `true`.
-| `disableOwnCSSVariableCompletion` | Whether to disable css variable completion within a single css document, to make it not repeat with vscode itself generated completions. default value is `false`.
+| `disableOwnCSSVariableCompletion` | Whether to disable css variable completion within a single css document, to make it not repeat with vscode itself generated completions.
+Note set it to `true` will also disable css variable completion within functions like `color-mix()`, and css variable value preview in completion list. default value is `false`.
 | `maxHoverStylePropertyCount`      | When mouse hover at a class or id attribute, how many style properties at most should show.
 Default value is `4`.